wangziqi2013/wangziqi2013.github.io/_posts/2020-06-13-skewed-compressed-cache.markdown

 that will be conflicts with each other in a regular set-associative cache being unlikely to conflict, resulting in higher cache hit ratio.

-The skewed compressed cache, overall, demonstrates skewness on two levels.
+The skewed compressed cache, overall, demonstrates skewness on three levels.
 On the first level, it partitions a highly-associative LLC (e.g. 16 ways) into a few different way groups (4 in the paper), and also classifies compressed blocks into four compression factors (CF): 0, 1, 2, 3.
 Blocks that are uncompressible are in CF0; Blocks that can be compressed to between 1/2 and 1/4 of the original size are in CF1; Blocks that can be compressed to between 1/4 and 1/8 of the original